 *This a sponsored post with Kinzie Hotel

 A staycation is taking a vacation at or close to home.
 People take staycations for many reasons.
 Some people take a staycation when they want to get-away for a little while but don’t have the time to take off from work.
 Some people take staycations because they have little ones and don’t want to travel too far from home.
-Whatever your reason for taking a staycation maybe, always remember a staycation is just as important as a vacation and can make all the difference in lives of a busy family.
+Whatever your reason for taking a staycation may be, always remember a staycation is just as important as a vacation and can make all the difference in the lives of a busy family.

 My family and I enjoyed a mini staycation at the Kinzie and we agreed it was one of the most peaceful and comfortable stays we’ve had.
 The atmosphere rocked my 3-year old to sleep and he actually slept in past 9 a.m.
 The rooms were cozy and comfortable, after settling in he felt right at home.
 Feeling at home is the key to making any vacation work and a staycation is no different.